-- Early identification of potentially significant community issues that should either be satisfactorily addressed to allow the project to move forward, or cause the project to be re-evaluated. - Building a credible and trusting relationship between the MPO and the community it serves through partnering, outreach, active listening and two-way communication. - Sustain or improve the quality of life in a community through an open dialogue and understanding of issues related to transportation planning and project development. - Minimizing conflict through understanding the relationship between transportation decisions and the community.
+- Early identification of potentially significant community issues that should either be satisfactorily addressed to allow the project to move forward or cause the project to be re-evaluated. - Building a credible and trusting relationship between the MPO and the community it serves through partnering, outreach, active listening, and two-way communication. - Improve the quality of life through open dialogue and understanding of issues related to transportation planning and project development. - Minimizing conflict through understanding the relationship between transportation decisions and the community.